agonzalezrh/roadshow_ocpvirt_instructions/README.md

-# ocp4_aio_role_deploy_cnvlab
+# roadshow_ocpvirt_instructions
-Deploys CNV Lab on an Openshift environment using bookbag.
+Deploys Roadshow OpenShift Virtualization Demo instructions on an Openshift environment using bookbag.